 All children require a certain amount of "psychosocial support" as they grow and mature to help meet their emotional, social, mental, and spiritual needs.
 For children with cancer or blood disorders, the need for psychosocial support increases dramatically as their lives become consumed with illness.
 Providing this kind of support for the sick child is as essential as providing relief of physical symptoms.

 Psychosocial support makes life a little easier for children and adolescents by helping them cope with the stress and anxiety that often accompanies treatment for their cancer or blood disorder.
-The Children's Blood & Cancer Center offers the following psychosocial support services for patients and families.
+At the Children's Blood & Cancer Center, our psychosocial team provides support to patients and families in the following ways.

 - Child Life Specialists help patients understand their medical procedures, cope with the stress of illness, and express their feelings in constructive ways.
-They also guide families through their child's cancer experience.
+They also guides families through their child's cancer experience.

 - Hungry Bunch Teen Support Group monthly outings, weekend camp and special prom help teens build supportive friendships and a strong support system with other cancer and blood disorder patients.